 - Developing the English skills of EAL children particularly in the Early Years and Phase 1.

-- Whole school training on metacognition and questioning skills.
+- Whole school training on children with anxiety and our classroom environments.

 - Providing interventions for children with Special Educational Needs and Disabilities (SEND)